-Disasters can cause expensive disruption to a small business, so the quicker you can get back to work, the less expensive and disruptive it will be.
+Disasters and disruptions can cause expensive disturbances to a small business, so the quicker you can get back to work, the less it will cost.
 Being prepared with a business continuity plan can give you peace of mind if the worst should happen and your business is faced with a disruption of any kind, large or small.

 A business continuity plan can be as simple as a comprehensive insurance policy, a list of emergency numbers and important documents stored in a safe place.